-Each of Messrs.
+Pursuant to the Stockholders Agreement, each of Messrs.
 Murray and Hancock will also agree to vote, or cause to vote, all of their outstanding shares of our common stock at any annual or special meeting of stockholders in which directors are elected, so as to cause the election of the their respective designees, in each case to the extent that each or any of Messrs.
-Murray and Hancock have exercised their right to designate individuals for election to the board of directors.
+Murray and Hancock have exercised their right to designate individuals for nomination to the board of directors.